how to handle unequal inheritance

 7. Hire a Mediator

-1. Seek to Understand the Intentions
+1. Understand Intentions

-2. Focus on Family Relationships
+2. Prioritize Relationships

-3. Explore Mediation
+3. Consider Mediation

 Using Trusts to Manage Unequal Inheritance

-Common Mistakes in Managing Unequal Inheritance
+Common Mistakes in Unequal Inheritance

-1. Ignoring the Emotional Impact
+1. Ignoring Emotional Impact

 2. Not Updating the Will